BenjaminRobin22/streaming-03-rabbitmq/README.md

 1. When we open a connection, we should close the connection.
 1. Which of the 4 files will always close() the connection?
 1. Search GitHub for if __name__ == "__main__":
 1. How many hits did you get?
+BR -16m commits and 5.6m code results
 1. Learn and understand this common Python idiom.

 ## Reference